UofT-DSI/sql/02_activities/assignments/DC_Cohort/Assignment2.md

 There are several tools online you can use, I'd recommend [Draw.io](https://www.drawio.com/) or [LucidChart](https://www.lucidchart.com/pages/).

 **HINT:** You do not need to create any data for this prompt.
 This is a conceptual model only.
+**relation ship of my tables *** customer to order   1-to-many employee to order   1-to-many order to Sales      1-to-many book to sales       1-to-many date to order       1-to-many

 #### Prompt 2
 We want to create employee shifts, splitting up the day into morning and evening.
 Add this to the ERD.